Data and Leads

 7) Vendor management

-Audit processors that touch personal data—email tools, analytics, enrichment.
+Audit processors that touch personal data—email tools, analytics, verification services.
 Ensure contracts include appropriate clauses, data processing agreements, and breach notifications.
 Rotate secrets and revoke access when roles change.
 Trustworthy vendors are part of your compliance posture.

 8) Training and culture